Copyright © 2013 by SUNY Oneonta

 Requirements for the Minors

-Classical Studies: The Classical Studies Minor is designed to allow students to take a variety of courses that are grounded in a particular time period but not limited to a particular discipline.
+Classical Studies: The Classical Studies Minor allows students to take a variety of courses that are grounded in a particular time period but not limited to a particular discipline.
 Such a minor is of interest and value to students in disciplines such as Anthropology, Art History, English, History, Philosophy, Political Science, Religious Studies, Romance Languages, and Theater.
-The Classical Studies Minor consists of 9 s.h. of required coursework in either Greek or Roman history, a survey of Greek and Roman literatures, and Latin I. An additional 15 s.h. of electives is required, to be chosen from 12 course offerings from a range of departments.
+The Classical Studies Minor consists of 6 s.h. of required coursework that combines study of either Greek and Roman history or Greek and Roman literatures, with instruction in ancient languages (either Latin or Greek).
+An additional 12 s.h. of electives are required, to be chosen from a list of more than sixteen course offerings from a range of departments.
+(18 s.h. total)

 Creative Writing: The Creative Writing Minor is designed for those who wish to supplement their major academic work in another discipline by developing their interest or talent in writing fiction, poetry, or creative prose; it includes six courses (18 s.h.): two required courses and four workshop and/or independent-study courses.